 I am an astrophysicist turned data scientist; I took what I learned studying exotic stars and have applied it to the technology world.
 As a principal applied scientist at Microsoft, I specialize in natural language processing.
-I now lead a team of applied scientists specializing in understanding user feedback using machine learning and natural language processing techniques.
+I lead the efforts to develop the machine learning models and algorithms needed to let internal product owners understand their customer feedback quickly and accurately.

 I grew up near New York City, studied physics at Cornell University, completed my PhD at Caltech, and now live with my wife and sons in Bothell, WA.
 I love the outdoors, biking, photography, and gardening.

-I lead the applied science team that is part of the Amplify group in Customer Success Engineering.
+I am a technical lead in the RDX group in Customer Success Engineering.
 We focus on feedback from across Microsoft 365 products and beyond.
 Our goal is to identify what our customers are saying in their feedback and inform product teams of how to improve products.

 As a PhD student at Caltech, I worked with Professor Tom Prince on the Palomar Transient Factory (PTF).
 PTF was a synoptic survey, meaning it repeatedly took pictures of a large portion of the sky to look for variable stars, supernovae, and other variable and transient phenomena.
 It has since been upgraded to the Zwicky Transient Facilty.